gabipasse/ProjetoIntegrado1.0GUI/README.md

 # ProjetoIntegrado1.0GUI

 Software to facilitate the tests of insertion, removal and edition of data stored in the mongodb database used for the project.
-It serves, aswell, to simplify the visualization of documents present in each collection of said database.
+It serves, aswell, to simplify the visualization of documents synonyms in each collection of said database.

-Software that allows the insertion of documents, removal of documents and edition of documents presented at the project database.
+Software that allows the insertion of documents, removal of documents and edition of documents made avaible at the project database.

 Versao com frontend.